 First and Second Degree Burns

-When smaller burns happen, such as touching a stove or curling iron by mistake, or spending a little too much time in the sun, for the most part we can let these slide.
-These burns are seen just on the first layer of skin, and while they can be initially painful, basic first aid can fix them.
+First-degree burns can occur by touching a stove or curling iron by mistake, or spending a little too much time in the sun.
+These burns only affect the first layer of skin, and while they are initially painful, they can be treated with basic first aid.

 Third and Fourth Degree Burns

-Third and fourth degree burns go far beyond pain to the skin’s surface.
-Third degree burns penetrate to the deepest layer of the skin and into surrounding tissues.
-Fourth degree burns reach the bones, muscles, and nerves and have long lasting effects.
-With these burns there is a high risk of infection, including sepsis, an infection associated with shock.
+The pain and damage of third and fourth-degree burns go far beyond the skin’s surface.
+Third-degree burns penetrate to the deepest layer of the skin and into surrounding tissues.
+Fourth-degree burns reach the bones, muscles, and nerves and have long-lasting effects.
+With these burns, there is a high risk of infection and shock.

-These higher degree burns do not simply heal on their own without the proper medical attention, and even with the best care many victims of serious burn injuries find themselves experiencing chronic pain for the remainder of their lives.
+These severe burns do not simply heal on their own and require immediate, proper medical attention.
+Even with the best care, many victims of serious burn injuries find themselves experiencing chronic pain, scarring, and disfigurement for the remainder of their lives.

-The Physical and Financial Concerns after being burned
+The Physical and Financial Concerns of a Burn Injury

 While doctors don’t normally think of the cost as they are first treating burn victims, the price soon becomes a very big issue.
 A person who suffers burns on 30% of their body will incur initial medical bills in excess of $200,000.
 These figures don’t include other financial challenges the victim and his family may face, including lost wages, future earning potential, any reconstruction treatment to combat scarring, or supportive services to help a person deal with any emotional scars a person may have from the experience.

-Getting these bills paid, as well as compensation for pain and suffering doesn’t just happen, and leaving burn related expenses to the insurance company will likely get you burned financially.
+Getting these bills paid, as well as compensation for pain and suffering doesn’t just happen, and leaving burn-related expenses to the insurance company will likely get you burned financially.
 But by hiring a personal injury attorney with experience dealing with burn injuries, you’ll have the best chance of receiving the settlement that truly covers your needs.
-Contact Davis, Levin and Livingston now for a free consultation.
+Contact Davis, Levin Livingston now for a free consultation.